Netflix Streaming: Top 5 Must Watch Horror Movies

 But when it comes to horror movies, Netflix does not always have the widest selection of great movies to watch.
 But that does not mean they do not have great horror movies on their video-streaming buffet.

-Here is a Top 5 list for what to watch on Netflix in horror, even if you have already seen some of the classic gems that are mentioned.
+Here is a top five list for what to watch on Netflix in horror, even if you have already seen some of the classic gems that are mentioned.

 - An American Werewolf In London

 It is not enough for fans of the horror genre to simply browse through Netflix and try to find the latest trend in horror.
-An American Werewolf In London is one of those movies that was so good that every once in a while a true horror fans has to stop and take a step back just to catch back up with what made horror great to start with.
+An American Werewolf In London is one of those movies that was so good that every once in a while, a true horror fan has to stop and take a step back just to catch back up with what made horror great to start with.

 Sure, it might have been a horror movie from your youth that you have already seen a dozen or more times.
 But An American Werewolf In London is currently streaming on Netflix and it is a good reason, if for nothing else, to stream great horror on the platform.

 For those who have not seen An American Werewolf In London, the movie is about two American men who are backpacking through Europe on vacation.
 While on the moors, they are warned to stick to the road and “beware the moon.”
 But of course, they didn’t.
-That of course causes a man to contract the curse of the werewolf and the monster that emerges from within him is one of the most terrifying ever to come across the big screen.
+That, of course, causes a man to contract the curse of the werewolf and the monster that emerges from within him is one of the most terrifying ever to come across the big screen.

 An American Werewolf in London (1981)